WHAT WE DO

 NICK TAVASIEFF

-has grown up as a builder since he was knee high, helping his father with menial tasks at first, pounding nails and cleaning up, working his way as he grew up to performing more advanced feats of carpentry and construction.
-He earned his BS in Environmental Studies from UC Santa Cruz, with a focus in Sustainable Construction, where his final project was a side-by-side comparison looking at embodied carbon, financial costs, and lifecycle sustainability of a house built with the preferred ICF at the time, to a conventionally constructed house.
+grew up as a builder since he was knee high, helping his father with menial tasks at first, pounding nails and cleaning up, working his way as he grew up to performing more advanced feats of carpentry and construction.
+He earned his BS in Environmental Studies from UC Santa Cruz, with a focus in Sustainable Construction, where his final project was a side-by-side comparison looking at embodied carbon, financial comparisons, and lifecycle sustainability of a house built with the preferred ICF at the time, to a conventionally constructed house.
 He interned with a green builder and transitioned into a full time position for 7 years, doing everything from carpentry to becoming the in-house designer and installer of solar-thermal and hydronics systems.
 After that he got his license and started his own company, California Sustainable Builders, which he ran for the next 10 years before recently moving to Bellingham.

 In the building world his passions are design, project management, building envelope and energy efficiency studies, and of course something we all share, a love of trim and fine carpentry.